jduck/android-cluster-toolkit/README.md

 #### devices.rb

-The devices.rb script is generated from the devices-orig.rb script.
+The devices.rb script is generated from the Hash in devices-orig.rb.
 It contains the list of devices that are currently connected to the host machine (the ADB Server).
-It is created by the reconfig.rb script.
+It's created by the reconfig.rb script.

 #### madb.rb